 Why commission us?

-NFER is the UK’s leading independent education research organisation with 75 years’ experience of generating evidence and insights to inform both policy and practice.
+NFER is the UK’s leading independent education research organisation over 75 years’ experience of generating evidence and insights to inform both policy and practice.

 We offer robust, high-quality research, analysis and assessments; vast expertise within the education sector; the capacity to turn projects around quickly; a guarantee of independence; and value for money.
 We successfully design and deliver around 150 projects annually.
 Half of the schools in England take part in our research or use our products each year.

 We are well known for our research and assessment work and have a reputation as a trusted, professional, and rigorous organisation, producing evidence-informed insights that are relevant, accessible and focused on topical issues.
 We inform education policy and practice across the world.

 Our staff come from research, teaching and policy backgrounds, grounding our research and assessments in an understanding of education practice and policy.
 We have a team of over 100 highly qualified assessment experts, researchers, economists, psychometricians, statisticians and information specialists, who combine extensive experience of research and assessment methods with deep subject knowledge in education.

 Our team of over 50 Research and Product Operations specialists are experts in engaging pupils, teachers, schools and colleges in our studies and in securely managing large, complex surveys and assessment projects.
 We also have more than 400 fieldworkers across the UK, all of whom are qualified teachers, who work directly with schools and colleges.